phonegap/phonegap-docs/docs/3-references/stockpile-app/2-search-page.html.md

 		     </f7-button>
 		</f7-block>

-	This block specifies a hidden field to store the required max `limit` value pass in to the request, a hidden submit input field (see the next step) and a button that will call the `onSubmit()` event handler function.
+	This block specifies a hidden field to store the required max limit of results to return, a hidden submit field and a button that calls an `onSubmit()` event handler.

-5. In the previous step the `<input type="submit" class="hidden" value="Search" />` element was added, which  is used specifically for iOS to set the keyboard button text to **Search** instead of **Return**.
-However, that input field is actually not meant to show, so the `hidden` class name is used but needs to be define.
+    <div class="alert--info">In the previous step the `<input type="submit" class="hidden" value="Search" />` element was added, which is used specifically for iOS to set the keyboard button text to **Search** instead of **Return**.
+However, that input field is actually not meant to show, so the `hidden` class name is used but still needs to be define.</div>

 4. Your UI components have all been added.
 Double check to ensure your code below the closing `</f7-navbar>` looks like the following: